pushpeshkr451/Leetcode-Gemini-Hints/README.md

 4. A browser prompt will appear asking for your API key.
 Paste the key you copied from Google AI Studio into the text box and click OK.

 That's it!
 The extension is now fully configured.
 This is a one-time setup; the extension will securely remember your key for all future requests.

+---

+### How to Change or Re-initialize Your API Key

+If your API key stops working (e.g., it was deleted or you have exceeded your quota), you will see an error message in the hints modal.
+Because an (invalid) key is still saved, you won't be automatically prompted for a new one.

+To fix this, you must manually delete the old key to re-trigger the setup prompt.

+1. Navigate back to the extensions page at `chrome://extensions`.
+2. Find the **LeetCode Gemini Hints** card and click the **Details** button.
+3. Click the link that says **Service worker**.
+This will open Chrome's DevTools for the extension.
+4. In the DevTools window, go to the **Application** tab.
+5. In the left-hand menu under the "Storage" section, expand **Local Storage**.
+6. Click on the item below it, which will look like `chrome-extension://[some-long-id]`.
+7. In the main panel, you will see a `geminiApiKey` entry.
+Right-click on this row and select **Delete**.
+8. Close the DevTools window.
+9. Go back to any LeetCode problem page and click the "💡" hint button again.
+You will now be prompted to enter your new API key, just like in the initial setup.

+---

 ## How to Use